onerandomusername/prek/docs/workspace.md

 **Note**: The workspace root is not necessarily the same as the git repository root, a workspace can exist within a subdirectory of a git repository.

+**Note**: The current working directory determines the workspace root discovery. `prek` starts searching from your current location and stops at the first `.pre-commit-config.yaml` file found while traversing up the directory tree.
+Running from different directories may discover different workspace roots.
+Use `prek -C <dir>` to change the working directory before execution.

 ## Project Organization

 ### Example Structure